indygreg/zippylog/doc/zippylogd.md

 * log_bucket - String for bucket where zippylogd writes its logs
 * log_stream_set - String for stream set where zippylogd writes its logs

-# Pipe Logger

-Piped logger mode is enabled by adding --piped to the command arguments.
-In piped logger mode, zippylog reads messages to log from a pipe, typically stdin.

-In piped mode, the following arguments have meaning:

-* --store <path> - Specifies path to store that we should log to
-* --path <store path> - Specifies a store path to a stream set to which we should write. e.g. "/bucket/set"
-* --piped-lua-file <path> - Path to a Lua file which will be loaded into the process to enhance functionality
-* --piped-lua-max-memory <size> - Size (in kilobytes) that piped Lua interpreter can consume.
-Default is 1024, or 1 megabyte.
-This should be sufficient for normal uses.

-If --store, --path, or --file are not given, output is sent to stdout.

-## Lua Integration

-If Lua code is loaded into the server in piped mode, Lua functions can influence logging.
-Functions that can be defined are:

-* zippylog_process_line

-For details of how each function works, see lua-api.